 Market activity over the past two years has been very strong and fuelled by the arrival of new and very well funded sources of capital in the form of US REITS, hedge funds, special opportunity funds and other international investors.
 We have also seen the return of UK Institutional investors and significant activity from the private equity community.
 This positive wave of new liquidity has filtered down to the regional market with the main UK banks also actively lending again and supporting operators with proven track records to develop and expand their businesses.

 Funding, care quality and a shortage of nurses are some of the key challenges which the sector currently faces.
-Christie & Co has been at the forefront of the debate on the nursing shortage with our research document 'The UK Nursing Workforce, Crisis or Opportunity' being widely acclaimed.
-More recently, these issues have hit the headlines once more with the Government announcing the introduction of a new Living Wage from April.
-With a sizeable proportion of the social care workforce impacted by this change, operators and other organisations are lobbying hard for the increased cost to be offset by corresponding fee rate rises.
-The outcome of this debate is likely to shape the direction of the market, although investor sentiment remains generally very positive.
+Christie & Co has been at the forefront of the debate on the nursing shortage with our 2015 research document 'The UK Nursing Workforce, Crisis or Opportunity' being widely acclaimed.

-Given all of these factors, the demand for expert advice backed up by comprehensive data and deep industry knowledge has never been greater.
+The demand for expert advice backed up by comprehensive data and deep industry knowledge has never been greater.
 Through our regional office network, Christie & Co is responsible for the sale of over 50% of all the individually transacted care businesses in the UK with our team inspecting on average around 60 care businesses every week for brokerage or advisory purposes.
-The depth of data and market knowledge which we have is market leading and is in continual demand as we advise on some of the highest profile projects both in the corporate and regional market.
+The depth of data and market knowledge which we have is market leading and higly sought after, and we advise on some of the highest profile projects both in the corporate and regional market.

 A selection of our major instructions: